What’s an invoice, and why should you create it online using an invoice generator?

 It says you can generate an invoice in two minutes, but that statement doesn’t hold water—maybe I’m too slow.
 To download your invoice, you have to create an account.

-There’s a dedicated dashboard and more features—which are great—but I wanted just a quick invoice generator.
+A dedicated dashboard and more features are great, but I just wanted a quick invoice generator.
 Otherwise, I would have opted for invoicing software or a mobile app.

 The next step was to choose the design and format of my invoice.
 I didn’t have the time for that, so I went ahead and downloaded it anyway: